 Can I Get Both an Advance and a Loan at the Same Time?

 Technically, there is no rule preventing you from obtaining both products simultaneously.
-However, doing so is rarely advisable.
+That said, doing so is rarely advisable.
 The advance and the loan would both be drawing from the same expected inheritance, which increases the risk that your total obligations exceed your share of the estate.
 Most heirs are better served by choosing one option and sticking with it.
 If you need a large amount, a single probate advance for a larger sum is typically more cost-effective than layering multiple products.

 How Do I Know If My Estate Qualifies for an Advance?